 Several factors affect the cost of retail business insurance, including your store’s specialty, size, and inventory.
 Cost estimates are sourced from policies purchased by Insureon customers.

-Retail businesses pay a median premium of about $65 per month, or $790 per year, for a business owner’s policy.
+Retailers pay a median premium of about $65 per month, or $790 per year, for a business owner’s policy (BOP).
 This policy combines general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.

-A BOP protects against third-party injuries and property damage, along with damage to your own business property.
+A BOP provides financial protection against third-party injuries and property damage, along with damage to your own business property.
 Because of its increased coverage and affordability, it’s the policy most often recommended by Insureon’s licensed agents.

 Among retail businesses that purchase a business owner’s policy with Insureon, 31% pay less than $600 per year and 39% pay between $600 and $1,200 per year.
 The cost increases with the value of your business property.

-Most retail businesses (93%) choose a business owner’s policy with a $1 million per-occurrence limit and a $2 million aggregate limit.
+Most retail businesses (93%) buy a business owner’s policy with a $1 million per-occurrence limit and a $2 million aggregate limit.

 The annual median cost for a convenience store is $1,800, while the median for a pet shop is about $690 – or less than $35 a month.
 As you can see, the cost varies significantly across professions.

 Retail storeowners pay a median premium of less than $45 per month, or $500 per year, for general liability insurance.
-This policy provides protection for third-party bodily injuries, property damage, and advertising injury.
+This policy provides financial protection for third-party bodily injuries, third-party property damage, and advertising injuries.

 Among retail businesses that purchase general liability with Insureon, 32% pay less than $400 per year and 51% pay between $400 and $800 per year.
-High-risk retail businesses tend to pay more for this policy.
+In general, larger shops with more customer interactions have higher risks and pay more for this policy.

 Most retail businesses choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.